cherchyk/openaidevstarter/README.md

 ## 3 Decisigion Tree or Flow Orchestraction

 In call center solutions, Large Language Models (LLMs) can be utilized to determine the intent of customer queries.
 This intent can then be used to route the call to the appropriate agent or flow.
 LLMs can also generate responses to customers.
 If a customer wants to execute an action, the LLM can collect the necessary details and call a corresponding function.
-Similarly as in Process Intelligence scenario, this can be implemented with [SDKs / Frameworks](#sdks--frameworks) and [Orchestration / Agents](#orchestration--agents).
+Similarly as in Process Automation scenario, this can be implemented with [SDKs / Frameworks](#sdks--frameworks) and [Orchestration / Agents](#orchestration--agents).

 # Development